18kimn/blog/content/portfolio/map_month/8_null/index.md

 date: 2020-01-18
 ---

 Here's another map that took a few days to make and is still unfinished as it is.
-For the theme of `NULL`, I created a map to represents prison gerrymandering --
+For the theme of `NULL`, I created a map to represents prison gerrymandering, or the practice of counting incarcerated individuals in their location of imprisonment rather than in their home communities for the Census and for legislative redistricting.
+With prison gerrymandering, population and political power are artificially inflated in an exo-cartographic manuever: without drawing any new lines on a map, districts of imprisonment gain representative power and districts hit most heavily by the pandemic of mass incarceration lose representative power.

+The theme of `NULL` in the Month of Maps series fits this pattern well.
+Some individuals are effectively erased from the hegemonic sphere of political influence (prisoners in nearly every state lose their right to vote), creating a void or a `NULL` space.

+My response was an animated cartogram that shows some congressional districts increasing in size due to this usurpation of political power and others decreasing or disappearing as a result.

 <img src="https://github.com/18kimn/blog/raw/master/content/portfolio/map_month/8_null/assembled.gif" width="50%" />